 Marilena Di Carlo

-PhD student at the Department of Mechanical and Aerospace Engineering of the University of Strathclyde.
-She received her Bachelor and Master degrees in Aerospace Engineering from the University of Pisa, Italy.
-Her research interests include low-thrust spacecraft trajectory optimisation and evolutionary computation.
+Post-Doc at the Department of Mechanical and Aerospace Engineering at the University of Strathclyde.
+She received her PhD in Aerospace Engineering from the University of Strathclyde, with a thesis on Multi-Fidelity Global Low-Thrust Trajectory Optimisation.
+Before moving to Strathclyde she worked as a junior mission analyst and received her Bachelor and Master degrees in Aerospace Engineering from the University of Pisa, Italy.
+Her research interests include robust low-thrust spacecraft trajectory optimisation, astrodynamics, evolutionary computation and intelligent control.

 PhD student working on discrete optimization under uncertainty.
 Mateusz has a master’s degree in Development and Integration of Software Systems.
 Before joining university he used to work as a full stack software engineer on content distribution, control systems, software automation and virtualization.